WURFL/wurfl-microservice-examples/event-streams-spark_java/README.md

 This will send the content of the json file to the socket listening for data in our application.
 Repeat this command two or three times to see the results on the console.

+Please note the the app processes the sent data every 30 seconds, so it is possible that you'll have to wait some time to see the results diplayed on console.